-- a) an indictable offence and liable to imprisonment for a term not exceeding five years; or - b) an offence punishable on summary conviction and liable to imprisonment for a term not exceeding eighteen months.
+(a) an indictable offence and liable to imprisonment for a term not exceeding five years; or

+(b) an offence punishable on summary conviction.

 Definition of consent

 (2) Subject to subsection (3), consent means, for the purposes of this section, the voluntary agreement of the complainant to engage in the sexual activity in question.